COVID-19 information for Aboriginal communities

 Antiviral medicines target the virus that causes COVID-19, to help stop it from infecting healthy cells in your body and multiplying.
 This means you are less likely to get very sick and go to hospital.

-Speak to your doctor or Aboriginal Health Worker now about antiviral medicines so you can ask questions and understand your options in case you get COVID-19.
+If you get COVID-19 you might be able to get antiviral medicines.
+Talk to your doctor or Aboriginal Health Worker now about antiviral medication so you can ask questions and find out if you can take these medicines if you do get COVID-19.

 Looking after your mental health and wellbeing